Pay what you want? Doesn't sound like a business model that would work for artists, right?

 If you are already using PayPal to receive payments, it’s not difficult to configure a button that let buyers choose between different price options.

-Of course, even if you offer a basic product for free, there is always the option of and upgraded version which you pay more for.
-(Randy offers
+Of course, even if you offer a basic product for free, there is always the option of a higher-priced upgraded version.

-Comment: Have you bought or sold a product under a PWYW scheme?
+Have you bought or sold a product under a PWYW scheme?
 What do you think of the experience?
 Would you do it again?
+Share in the comments!